intermezzio/weffe/help.md

 -p
     print the generated webcam command before executing it (for debugging only)

+-M
+    monitor output streams and only stream the output when an application is trying to access it

 -S
     when blurring the background, use a strong blur